learning2hash/learning2hash.github.io/_publications/hajebi2013efficient.markdown

 bibkey: hajebi2013efficient
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1309.7170'}
-tags: ['Cross-Modal', 'Quantisation', 'Efficiency', 'Retrieval Models', 'Shallow', 'Vector Indexing', 'Quantization']
+tags: ['Efficient Learning', 'Quantization and Compression', 'Tools and Libraries', 'ANN Search', 'Quantization']
 ---
 Vector-quantization can be a computationally expensive step in visual bag-of-words (BoW) search when the vocabulary is large.
 A BoW-based appearance